yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/portal-graphql.md

 ## CORS

-You may have to enable the following CORS settings in the "Advanced Options" of the API Designer in order to allow your consumers to access the GraphQL Playground:
+You may have to enable the following CORS settings in the "Advanced Options" of the API Designer to allow your consumers to access the GraphQL Playground:

 ![Portal GraphQL Playground CORS](/docs/img/portal/portal-graphql-cors.png)